First-Year Seminars

 FYS: From the Borders to the Lake: A Community Based Approach to Barrio Learning

 In this seminar, the main goal is to understand how we become part of the Kalamazoo College community through community-based work rooted in social justice and social change.
 This course is designed for students to gain strong navigational skills in the college.
 From service learning/civic engagement to peer learning, students move around Kalamazoo and engage in meaningful ways with the community.
 In collaboration with community partners serving BIPOC youth, hands-on activities, field trips, panel discussions, and guest speakers we will explore the role of non-profit organizations and their impact on local communities.
-The objective of this seminar is to gain the skills to become successful students at K while we grapple with the challenges of belonging.
+The objective of this seminar is to gain the skills to become successful students at K while we grapple with the challenges of belonging, including our own challenges of belonging.

 SEMN